The Windsor Sculpture Park

 His legacy, including the gifts of numerous sculpture, transformed the riverfront parks.
 We are truly grateful to the Odette family and their vision for art in the riverfront lands.

 You can also view sculptures and monuments here:

 For general information, please call 311.
 For detailed inquiries, contact:

 Original Philosophy Behind The Sculpture Park

 When it was originally established, winding along the waterfront parkland of Canada's southernmost urban centre, the sculpture park was intended to be a "point of physical, political and philosophical intersection".

 This is modern sculpture on the border.
 It is a meeting place for expression, an environment where work from Windsor and across the world combines and contrasts.

 The collection purposely does not conform to any one artistic vision.
 Instead, the sculpture park is unified by its difference and the richness of its multi-textured variety.
 A visitor on this path is continually presented with the infinite complexity of our shared human experience.

-We see work from very different places and people: the naturalistic power of Pauta Saila's Dancing Bear meets the confused capitalist of William McElcheran's Business Man on a Horse; the fluid human form of Elisabeth Frink's Flying Men is juxtaposed with the abstracted and weighted geometric shapes of Windsor's own Joseph DeAngelis' Rinterzo.
+We see work from very different places and people: the naturalistic power of Pauta Saila's Dancing Bear meets the comfort of friendship of Joe Rosenthal's Consolation; the fluid human form of Elisabeth Frink's Flying Men is juxtaposed with the abstracted and weighted geometric shapes of Sorel Etrog's Space Plough II.